Supplies to Donate to Elementary Classrooms During the Covid-19 Pandemic

 Misc.
 School Supplies

 Manipulatives are a great way for children to learn.
 Some classrooms don't have enough manipulatives to work with.
-Talk with the student's teach to find out what manipulatives will be beneficial for that grade level and what the need is.
-Manipulatives can be pricy for teachers when they have to buy several sets.
-Even donating extra math flash cards may be helpful in not only your child's learning but in helping others in the classroom improve their math skills.
+Talk with the student's teacher to find out what manipulatives will be beneficial for that grade level and what the need is.
+Manipulatives can be pricey for teachers when they have to buy several sets.
+Even donating extra math flashcards may be helpful in not only your child's learning but in helping others in the classroom improve their math skills.

 Do you donate any supplies to classrooms?

 These are supplies the teacher uses throughout the year.
 Again, teachers aren't paid nearly enough so what better way to say thank you for teaching your child than by helping the teacher save money on these supplies.

 Always check with your child's teacher to find out what supplies the classroom generally uses.
 Many times it does vary from teacher to teacher.
 You wouldn't want to waste your money on supplies he or she doesn't need or use.
 In fact by talking with the teacher, you might find he or she may have a specific list printed out for parents or companies that wish to help.